+/ Abdominal Emergencies

-Abdominal Emergencies: Acute Abdomen
+/ Acute Abdomen

-- Is a frequent reason for consultation in the emergency department - Various conditions can cause an acute abdomen and it is important to know the potential differential diagnoses - Fig. 22 and table 3 demonstrate the most common differential diagnoses in relation to the pain localisation.
+- / Is a frequent reason for consultation in the emergency department. - Various conditions can cause an acute abdomen and it is important to know the potential differential diagnoses. - Fig. 22 and table 3 demonstrate the most common differential diagnoses in relation to pain localisation.

-Fig. 22.
 Schematic drawing of localisations of the differential diagnoses discussed in table 3.